Wednesday, April 26, 2023

 √5 = p/7q

-3) As p and q are co-primes, p/q is rational, so √5 is also rational which contradicts the actual fact that √5 is irrational.
+3) As p and q are co-primes, p/q is rational, so √5 is also rational which contradicts the fact that √5 is irrational.

 4) So, 7√5 is an irrational number.